-Collective bargaining carried out at UK level is conducted via the UK Staff Council.
+Most collective bargaining is carried out at national level via the Staff Council.

-The UK Staff Council
+Staff Council

 The Staff Council is made up of a 'management side' and a 'staff side'.
 The management side comprises of representatives from the NHS Employers organisation.
 The staff side is made up of representatives from Trade unions recognised for collective bargaining.
 Membership of the staff side is proportional to the size of the membership of the organisations.